 Structural and Fire & Life Safety Requirements

-The Division of the State Architect (DSA) Structural Safety (SS) and Fire and Life Safety (FLS) review and approval is required for alterations or additions made to existing public school building construction for compliance with the California Code of Regulations, Title 24, except under certain conditions indicated in California Administrative Code (CAC) Sections 4-308 and 4-309(a) and further clarified in the DSA Interpretation of Regulations Document IR A-10 (PDF - 127 KB).
+The Division of the State Architect (DSA) Structural Safety (SS) and Fire and Life Safety (FLS) review and approval is required for alterations or additions made to existing public school building construction for compliance with the California Code of Regulations, Title 24, except under certain conditions indicated in California Administrative Code (CAC) Sections 4-308 and 4-309(a) and further clarified in the DSA Interpretation of Regulations Document IR A-10: Alteration and Reconstruction Projects - DSA Approval Exemption (PDF - 53 KB).

 For example, DSA review and approval is not required for alteration or reconstruction projects: